areuschel/Income-Expenditure/README.md

 ### Missing Values

+- The table below shows variables removed due to high % of missing data

 ![eda](/Income_EDA.png?raw=true "Test")

-- The 6 income variables in the table above were removed due to high % of missing data

 ### Race Distribution

 ![eda](/Race_EDA.png?raw=true "Test")

-- This data is heavily skewed towards white households thus challenging the robustness of racial interpretations

 ### Correlation Matrix

 The correlation matrix for these 43 variables is large, so it is visualized with a heatmap.

-![Norm](/corr_m.png?raw=true "Test")

 It is important to note that the outer top right section looks like there is no relationship between many of the variables, but this is due to the many dummy variables created for race, education, and sex.
 Otherwise, we can note that the other income and expenditure variables are related either negatively or positively.
 These relationships are needed to validate assumptions for PCA and other statistical methods employed in this project.

+![Norm](/corr_m.png?raw=true "Test")

 ## Statistical Methods: Replication